HNTong/MSCPDPLab/README.md

 # MSCPDPLab

 1. First download and unzip MSCPDPLab;
+2. Add the folder path and subfolder path of MSCPDPLab to the path set of MATLAB;
-2. Add the path of weka.jar in the path set of MATLAB;
+3. Add the absolute path of weka.jar to the path set of MATLAB;
-3. Run the example in the Experiment.m.
+4. Run the example in the Experiment.m.